 In 2016 one of my SW641 466 images was published in the OPOTY (Outdoor Photographer of the Year) book under the Waters Edge category

-Plus, for the fifth time, I have an image accepted into the Penwith Gallery, Members & Associates Exhibition in St Ives, North Cornwall
+Plus, for the sixth time, I have an image accepted into the Penwith Gallery, Members & Associates Exhibition in St Ives, North Cornwall

 New work from Elemental - SW 654466 was on show at the Penwith Gallery November-January Members and Associates Exhibition 2018/9